lllmonster/Data-Structure-And-Algorithm/Java/Basic.md

 **What is Static Variable in Java**

+The keyword static means that the particular member belongs to a type itself, rather than to an instance of that type.

 Static variable is a variable which belongs to the class and initialized only once at the start of the execution.

 * It is a variable which belongs to the class and not to object (instance)